ThomasByr/Phoenyx/helpme.md

         point : tuple | list | Vector
             base point of the rectangle for the arc width : int
-            the widdth of the rectangle for the arc height : int
+            the width of the rectangle for the arc height : int
             the height of the rectangle for the arc start : float